 "Anything else?"
-She shook her head.
-"No, sorry.
+"No," she shrugged.
+"Sorry."
 Gabe was only partway through his farewell sentence when she interrupted him.
 "Wait.
 There was one.
 Funny kid."
 "Funny looking?"
 "No, you know, like make-you-laugh funny.
 David pantsed him at Senior Night."
 "What, like pulled his pants down?"
 "Poor kid, she said.
-"It wasn't funny; it was embarrassing.
+"It wasn't funny; it was embarrassing for all of us.
 Never saw him again."
 Gabe made a couple more notes before they left Janelle alone with her puffy face and her sterile house.
 "Do you really think it might have been someone from high school?" asked Ray as they climbed back into Gabe's ride.
 Gabe gave her a long look before he responded.
 "We don't guess at conclusions, do we, Ray?"
 It wasn't the first time he'd said that.
-She smiled at him.
+She shrugged.
 "I do."
 "Yes, you do, don't you?"
-He couldn't contain his smile.
+He couldn't contain his own smile.
 "So, what do we do?"
 It was Saturday afternoon and she was dragging.
 She hadn't slept well, and she was pretty sure she knew why.
 "We go to your boat and have coffee?"
 He was still smiling.
 "Damn right we do.
 That's exactly what we do.